 H. Robert Horvitz Prize for Fundamental Research

-H. Robert Horvitz is the 2002 Nobel Prize Winner in Medicine or Physiology.
-He served as the Chair of the Society for Science’s Board of Trustees from 2010-2019.
-In recognition of his scientific excellence and service and contributions to the Society, the $10,000 H. Robert Horvitz Prize for Fundamental Research is to be given to the project that represents the best in fundamental research that furthers our understanding of science and/or mathematics and promotes the understanding of natural phenomena without clearly defined applications towards processes or products in mind.
+In recognition of his scientific excellence and service, the $10,000 H. Robert Horvitz Prize for Fundamental Research is awarded to the project that represents the best in fundamental research which furthers our understanding of science and/or mathematics.
+The project promotes the understanding of natural phenomena without clearly defined applications towards processes or products in mind.
 The award will be used by the winner to cover post-secondary educational expenses.

 Learn more about the Regeneron International Science and Engineering Fair and about the awards presented at ISEF.